fbpx

 FacebookTwitterWhatsApp

 The competitive nature of life today has resulted in a lot of pressure for many individuals.
 There is pressure to study harder, work harder, and work for longer hours.
-As a result of this people often suffer from fatigue, poor concentration and look for ways to enhance cognitive abilities.
+As a result of this people often suffer from fatigue, and poor concentration and look for ways to enhance cognitive abilities.
 There have also been movies and TV shows which create a narrative that we only use a small percentage of the brain.
 In order to tap into more brain potential one only has to use a cognitive-enhancing drug.
 Hence some people look for these drugs out of curiosity.
 The combination of these circumstances has seen increased and continuous use of smart drugs, also known as nootropics.

 Nootropics are drugs that boost brain performance.
 The name nootropics is literally translated from Greek and means ‘towards the mind’.
 Smart drugs affect cognitive abilities in at least one of these domains: memory, attention, arousal and creativity.
 They do this by altering neurochemicals, enzymes or hormones in the human brain.
 The neurochemical alteration leads to increased catecholamine signalling.

 Most of the popular smart drugs that healthy individuals abuse are prescription drugs.
-These drugs are used on ADHD, Alzheimer’s, narcolepsy and other sleeping disorders.
+These drugs are used for ADHD, Alzheimer’s, narcolepsy and other sleeping disorders.
 Modafinil or Provigil is a popular smart drug which is used to treat narcolepsy through the stimulation of the central nervous system.
 It increases alertness and keeps an individual awake.
 Adderall, Ritalin or methylphenidate and racetams are other popular smart drugs.
 Adderall treats ADHD and contains amphetamines.
 It increases focus and reduces impulsive behaviour.
 Ritalin treats ADHD and narcolepsy.

 In the short term, these drugs produce the desired effect since they increase the user’s alertness and focus.
 However, in the long term, the drugs could have a negative impact.